 This describes what happened when John McGoldrick crossed in July and did not pay.

-13 July 2018, the day that Halton issued their statement on tolls and refunds, crossed Mersey Gateway for ITV interview at the Catalyst.
+13 July 2018, the day that Halton issued their statement on tolls and refunds.
+Crossed Mersey Gateway for ITV interview at the Catalyst.
 Did not pay.

 27 July 2018 Received a PCN dated 25 July.

 1 August 2018 Made a representation online as per our Stage 1 advice.

 6 September 2018 Got Notice of Rejection from Merseyflow dated 3 September, with offer not to pursue the penalty if the £2 toll is paid.

 7 September 2018 Appealed online to the Traffic Penalty Tribunal as per our Stage 2 advice, saying that would add evidence at a later date.
 Got an email acknowledgement from the Tribunal.

 Next day got another email from the Tribunal, it included-